 Guardian angels are real.
 Jesus speaks of them in Matthew 18:10, remarking that each of us has an angel assigned to us.
-Psalm 91:11 states that
+The Bible mentions angels at other times as well:

-Contrary to popular representations, they are probably not the gown-wearing ladies that adorn so many Christmas trees, and they’re most likely not the chubby, winged babies that have become so familiar.
-Interestingly, the majority of angelic descriptions in the Bible regard angels as masculine figures.
+Contrary to popular representations, they are probably not the gown-wearing ladies that adorn many Christmas trees.
+They’re most likely not the chubby, winged babies that have become so familiar.
+Interestingly, most angelic descriptions in the Bible regard angels as masculine figures.
 They are warriors.
-They lead armies.
+These beings lead armies.
 They stand off hostile mobs.
-The book of Revelation, using highly symbolic language, describes angels in an even more imposing manner.
+Using highly symbolic language, the book of Revelation describes angels in an even more imposing manner:

 . . .there were four living creatures covered with eyes in front and in back.
 The first creature resembled a lion, the second was like a calf, the third had a face like that of a human being, and the fourth looked like an eagle in flight.
 The four living creatures, each of them with six wings, were covered with eyes.Revelation 4:4-8

 If your guardian angel follows the pattern described in Scripture, he is more than likely an imposing figure indeed.

 It should be noted, however, that while typically appearing in the masculine form, angels do not have gender like we do.
 Human gender is related to our physical reality.
 We are spiritual and physical beings.
 On the other hand, St. Thomas Aquinas describes angels as creatures of pure spirit.
 They may have masculine or feminine qualities.
 They cannot, however, be male or female.

 You may wonder, “Why do I need such an imposing figure assigned to me?”
 Well, your life is a battlefield.
 The Catechism of the Catholic Church tells us this:

 “This dramatic situation of ‘the whole world [which] is in the power of the evil one’ makes man’s life a battle.”Catechism 409